coolinmc6/analytics/Mastering-Retention.md

 - [Chapter 07: Resurrected User Retention](https://github.com/coolinmc6/analytics/blob/master/Mastering-Retention.md#chapter-07-resurrected-user-retention)
 - [Chapter 08: What to Do Next](https://github.com/coolinmc6/analytics/blob/master/Mastering-Retention.md#chapter-08-what-to-do-next)

+## CM Notes

+- Chapter 1 explains user retention is so important.
+Without a user retention curve that eventually flattens out, you don't have product-market fit.
+Without product-market fit, you don't really have a business.
+Without product-market fit, new users won't really help you because you can't retain them.
+- Chapter 2 explains what a critical event is and why you need to identify it.
+It also explains what the product usage interval is.
+These two figures help identify the appropriate time frame by which you can measure retention.
+- Chapter 3 explains the User Retention Framework and how you can think about users.
+There are generally four types of users: new users, current users, dormant users, and resurrected users (these are the lifecycle cohorts).
+This chapter also explains the three main user retention metrics (Nth-Day Retention, Unbounded Retention, and Bracket Retention).
+- Chapter 4 explains what behavioral personas are and how you can use them to understand your users.
+Diving into the lifecycle information of your behavioral personas can be done in a number of ways and they list a number of analyses you should perform to understand your users better.
+- Chapter 5 stresses the importance of keeping current users and making your product habit-forming.
+This product

 ## Chapter 01: Why You Need to Care About User Retention